Cocooning during COVID-19

 You must wear a face covering in shops, shopping centres and other retail settings.

 You should try to avoid using public transport.
 However, if you do need to use it, you should travel at non-peak times and only where you can maintain a safe physical distance of at least 2 metres from other passengers.
 You must wear a face covering on public transport.
-You must wash your hands thoroughly when you get home.
+You should wash your hands thoroughly when you get home.

 Can people come to my home?